 Vermont claims New England's snowiest capital city.
-There's a 93 percent chance you'll find at least one inch of snow here on Christmas day, and a 41 percent chance the snow will be at least 10 inches deep.
-Montpelier is also the smallest state capital in the nation, so you'll still feel like you're spending your White Christmas in a charming New England town, not a big city.
+There's a 93 percent chance you'll find at least one inch of snow here on Christmas day and a 41 percent chance the snow will be at least 10 inches deep.
+Montpelier is also the smallest state capital in the nation, so you'll still feel like you're spending your white Christmas in a charming New England town, not a big city.
 There's also a bit more to do than in Houlton or Caribou.

 The National Climatic Data Center's statistics show a 93 percent chance there'll be at least one inch of snow for Christmas in the Mt.
-Washington area of New Hampshire.
+Washington area of New Hampshire, located in the midst of all the winter fun in the White Mountains.
 There's a 27 percent chance the snow will be 10 inches deep.
-With ski peaks, cross-country trails, outlet stores, sleigh rides, and wonderful inns and hotels, your winter wonderland holiday getaway is almost guaranteed.Continue to 5 of 10 below.
+With ski peaks, cross-country trails, outlet stores, sleigh rides, and wonderful inns and hotels, your winter wonderland holiday getaway is almost guaranteed.

-Augusta is Maine's capital, and it's also a pretty snowy spot according to the NCDC, which reports a 90 percent chance of snow for Christmas and a 21 percent chance of 10 inches or more.
+Augusta is Maine's capital city, and it's also a pretty snowy spot according to the NCDC, which reports a 90 percent chance of snow for Christmas and a 21 percent chance of 10 inches or more.
 Augusta is less than a three-hour drive from Boston, and its central location will allow you to explore Maine's coastal or inland areas.

 Lebanon, located near the New Hampshire/Vermont border, is a picturesque town in which to celebrate the holidays, and a sparkling coat of snow is a terrific bonus.
 The NCDC says Lebanon has at least an inch of snow for Christmas 85 percent of the time, and there's a 30 percent chance there'll be 10 inches of snow or more on December 25.

 It's not surprising that Maine scores four spots on the "White Christmas in New England" top 10 list.
 Portland is a fun destination year-round, and you'll really enjoy visiting the Old Port's gift shops and restaurants at Christmas time.
-There's an 83 percent chance you'll need your boots on a snowy Christmas day, and a 13 percent chance you'll be wading through 10 inches or more of frozen crystals.Continue to 9 of 10 below.
+There's an 83 percent chance you'll need your boots on a snowy Christmas day, and a 13 percent chance you'll be wading through 10 inches or more of frozen crystals.

 With the college students gone for the holidays, you can make Burlington, Vermont, your spot for a White Christmas.
 According to the NCDC, there's a 77 percent chance there'll be snow in Burlington for Christmas and a 13 percent chance of 10 inches or more.
 Be sure to pack a scarf, as the winds off the lake can be ferocious.